alexling540/acc-bot/docs/embed.md

   - $embed deleteField author
   - $embed deleteField author name

 This subcommand will remove a value or values based on the `field_name` from the field `field_name`.
 If the `field_name` is invalid, then no field will be deleted and the user will be notified.
-For fields with complex args and if `args` are left empty, then the entire field will be deleted.
+We will call fields with only one argument, `value`, simple fields, and others complex fields.
+For simple fields, simply pass in `field_name` with no `args`.
+For complex fields, if `args` are left empty, then the entire field will be deleted.
+Otherwise, specify which subfield with `args`.
 Unlike the separation of `setField` and `addField`, custom fields may be deleted using this subcommand.
 To delete custom field, set `field_name` as "field" and the `args` as the index of the custom field (starting at 0).

 [↑ Top](#embeds)